Blue-Protocol-Source/Blue-Protocol-Echo-Localization/README.md

 This tool provides the ability to apply translations to server sent data for Blue Protocol.

+This tool is built using .NET 7 and may require you to install that before it can run.
+Download the latest [.NET Desktop Runtime for x64 here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 Two methods of localization can be used: Complete Replacement or Delta Replacement

 ## Complete Replacement